sumiya13/AWS-Cloud-Project/DAP_design_for_COV/README.md

-# Project Title: Data Analytics Platform (DAP) Design and Implementation for the City of Vancouver Parks Dataset
+# Project 2: Data Analytics Platform (DAP) Design and Implementation for the City of Vancouver Parks Dataset